 Rest assured, an unforeseen set of circumstances will violently shift the group-think tides of the 2019 NFL Draft — we just don’t know how much yet.

 This is an exercise, much like a mock draft, that puts us in “what if?” mode.
+Here’s the 1st thought experiment we did in the Phink Tank: PART ONE.

 The following players are off the board (in no particular order), and the Miami Dolphins found no feasible trade-up scenarios: